 It is the only building whose interior is open to the public (9:00 am to 4:30pm).

-An original hearth is furnished every day, so black pillars and the smell of smoke make us experience the life of bygone days.
+Enjoy its traditional interior with the original hearth being furnished every day, so black pillars and the smell of smoke make us experience the life of bygone days.

-It is a small-size Japanese soba topped with freshly fried shrimp, nameko and wakame.
+It is a small-size bowl of Japanese soba (buckwheat noodles) topped with freshly fried shrimp, nameko mushrooms and seaweed.